Last Updated on 2023-09-16

 Places to visit in London: churches, abbeys, and cathedrals

-St. Paul’s Cathedral is an Anglican place of worship and the seat of the Bishop of London.
+St. Paul’s Cathedral is a renowned Anglican place of worship and serves as the seat of the Bishop of London.

 What is to see in London: museums

 Unveiling the Past: A Free Admission to the British Museum, in London